baaivision/Emu/README.md

 ## Model Weights

 We release the pretrained and instruction-tuned weights of **Emu**.
-Our weights are subject to LLaMA's [license](https://github.com/facebookresearch/llama/blob/main/LICENSE).
+Our weights are subject to LLaMA-1's [license](https://github.com/facebookresearch/llama/blob/1076b9c51c77ad06e9d7ba8a4c6df775741732bd/LICENSE).

 | Model name         | Weight                                                  |
 | ------------------ | ------------------------------------------------------- |